Omoruyi scores career-high 22 as Thunder top Raptors 132-113 - NewsBreak

 Ducks beat Wings, snap 3-game skid on Strome's OT goal

 ANAHEIM, Calif.
-(AP) — Ryan Strome scored on a pass from Trevor Zegras with 49 seconds left in overtime and the Anaheim Ducks snapped a three-game losing streak with a 3-2 victory over the Detroit Red Wings.
-After John Klingberg scored his first goal for his new team with 46 seconds left in regulation to force overtime, the Ducks earned only their fifth win of the season when a clearing attempt by Detroit’s Tyler Bertuzzi hit Strome in front of the net.
-Zegras and Strome executed a back-and-forth passing game that ended with Strome’s fifth goal of the season.
+(AP) — Ryan Strome scored on a pass from Trevor Zegras with 49 seconds left in overtime and the Anaheim Ducks snapped a three-game losing streak with a 3-2 victory over the Detroit Red Wings on Tuesday night.
+John Klingberg scored his first goal for his new...

 Meier puts Sharks ahead to stay in 5-2 win over Vegas

 LAS VEGAS (AP) — Timo Meier broke a tie on a power play with 2:47 remaining and the San Jose Sharks beat the Vegas Golden Knights 5-2 on Tuesday night.
-The Sharks handed Vegas its second straight home loss after it had won nine straight, including six on the road.
-Luke Kunin, Matt Nieto, Logan Couture and Mario Ferraro also scored for San Jose, while James Reimer made 22 saves.
-Jack Eichel and Jonathan Marchessault scored for Vegas.
-Logan Thompson, who had his six-game win streak snapped, stopped 24 shots.
+In winning their third straight to close out a four-game road trip, the Sharks handed Vegas its second consecutive home loss after it had won nine straight, including six on the road.

 Comments / 0